-In the absence of a National Diabetes Register it is estimated that there are 20,000 adults in Ireland living with type 1 diabetes, representing approximately 10% of adults diagnosed with diabetes.
+In the absence of a National Diabetes Register it is estimated that there are 20,000-30,000 adults in Ireland living with type 1 diabetes, representing approximately 10% of adults diagnosed with diabetes.
 People living with type 1 diabetes need to be provided with the necessary knowledge and tools in order to successfully self-manage their condition.
 The HSE National Framework and Implementation Plan for Self-management Support for Chronic Conditions: COPD, Asthma, Diabetes and Cardiovascular Disease published in 2017 supports a collective shift in emphasis toward creating enabling, supportive and transformative environments that put the patient first, realising the value of active participation and effective collaborative interactions between patients and healthcare staff.
 It acknowledges that supporting people to self-manage their health conditions through systematic provision of education and supportive interventions increases their skills and confidence and improves outcomes for patients (HIQA 2015, Panagioti et al, 2014).

 In many health services (including Germany and the UK) care for individuals living with type 1 diabetes incorporates the delivery of high quality self-management education, usually in a group setting.
-Many of these self-management education programmes have demonstrated improvement in diabetes control, quality of life and diabetes knowledge.
-Despite an awareness of the importance of group education, only 409 adults with type 1 were recorded as having attended such programmes in Ireland in 2016, with only 159 having attended a programme which meets international standards (HSE NCP National Survey of Diabetes Care Delivery by Acute Hospitals, 2017-unpublished).
+Many of these self-management education programmes have demonstrated improvement in diabetes management, quality of life and diabetes knowledge.
+Access to the DAFNE structured diabetes education programme has improved significantly in Ireland following investment in staff from the Integrated Care Programme for Chronic Disease.
+Between 2016 and 2023 the number of DAFNE sites has increased from 6 to 18 public and 2 private centres - now spread across all 6 Health Regions.
+There have been over 190 courses delivered with 1100 graduates during that time (Breen et al, 2023).

 Current evidence shows the care of people with diabetes varies across Ireland.
 Care may be limited, unstructured and ad-hoc in some locations with limited access to specialist expert diabetes opinion in secondary care.
-Only 42% of hospital diabetes services are currently offering adults with uncomplicated type 1 diabetes the recommended six monthly review appointments.
-Instead many patients are offered only infrequent appointments focused on annual review (HSE NCP National Survey of Diabetes Care Delivery by Acute Hospitals Diabetes, 2017-unpublished).
+In 2018, only 42% of hospital diabetes services were offering adults with uncomplicated type 1 diabetes the recommended six monthly review appointments.
+Instead many patients are offered only infrequent appointments focused on annual review (HSE NCP National Survey of Diabetes Care Delivery by Acute Hospitals Division, 2018).

-As previously stated Ireland has not had clinical guidelines for the management of adult patients with type 1 diabetes.
+In 2018, Ireland contextualized NICE clinical guidelines for the management of adult patients with type 1 diabetes.
 The National Clinical Programme for Diabetes together with the NCEC recognised that the NICE guideline (NG17) Type 1 diabetes in adults: diagnosis and management (2015) offered an opportunity to work with an up-to-date, well prepared guideline.
-This would allow the development of an Irish guideline that was created with a similar patient population and health system in mind.
-It is hoped that the publication of this guideline will be a driver to standardise care nationally and as a result patient outcomes will improve and the incidence of diabetes related complications will decrease.
-The development of a guideline will allow a structured review and evaluation against explicit standards of care to identify gaps in service and help targeted improvements in patient care and outcomes.
+This allowed the development of an Irish guideline that was created with a similar patient population and health system in mind.
+It was hoped that the publication of that guideline would be a driver to standardise care nationally and as a result patient outcomes would improve and the incidence of diabetes related complications decrease.
+The development of that guideline allowed a structured review and evaluation against explicit standards of care to identify gaps in service and help targeted improvements in patient care and outcomes.
+This updated guideline ensures that the recommendations are in keeping with current best clinical practice.